HIPAA Compliant Chat: Build a Chat App!

 sara, this returns an object that looks like:

-Step 6.
-Sender Encrypts Message and Sends it via Stream
+Step 7.
+Encrypt the Sender's Message and Send it via Stream

-Notice the line where we include our custom class
+Notice the line where with the custom class

 MessageInput component before sending the message over the Stream channel: